ghc-proposals/ghc-proposals/proposals/0000-type-variable-scoping.rst

 #.
 Forbidding instantiation of universals is to uphold the VOP_ and LSPC_.

 #.
 Having type variables have the same behavior as term variables with
    respect to shadowing (and repeated binding) upholds the VOP_.
+In addition, the fact that type variables are unconditionally brought into scope upholds the LLSP_.

 #.
 Allowing users to write ``@_`` for universal arguments upholds the PEDP_.
    An alternative would be simply to skip universals in patterns (as Coq does,